Chicken Pathia Curry is a British Curry house dish.

 This Chicken Pathia Curry can be served on its own with bread or cooked or steamed white rice such as Basmati Rice.

-- A Deep Dish Pan such as a Balti Pan or Indian Kadai
+- A pan such as a Balti Pan or an Indian Kadai

 - Spice Jar set made of glass (easy see-through) and with a tight lid to store your spices properly